-FIRST AID AND CPR
+HPE 120 2 Credits FIRST AID AND CPR

 Teaches the proper techniques in administering CPR and rescue breathing on an adult, child and infant and the use of an Automated External Defibrillator (AED) on an adult and child victim.
-Presents the proper techniques for clearing an obstructed airway on both a conscious and unconscious victim of any age, and the proper first aid procedures to control bleeding, treat for shock, bandage wounds, splint broken bones and numerous other emergency care techniques.
-Awards two certifications from the American Heart Association upon successful completion of both the American Heart Association's CPR and First Aid exams.
+Presents the proper techniques for clearing an obstructed airway on both a conscious and unconscious victim of any age. and the proper first aid procedures to control bleeding, treat for shock, bandage wounds, splint broken bones and numerous other emergency care techniques.

-HPF 131 3 Credits INTRO TO P.E.
-AND HEALTH
+INTRO TO P.E.
+AND HEALTH Quarters: Offered as needed